Carmen Romano

 Carmen Romano de López Portillo (born Carmen Romano Nolk; 10 February 1926 – 9 May 2000) was the First Lady of Mexico from 1976 to 1982.
 She was the first wife of Mexican president José López Portillo.

+Politics

+Romano was the president of the Mexican Foundation for the Development of Children and the Family during her time as First Lady.
+She also acted as head of the Mexican delegation to a special session of the UNICEF Executive Board.

+Romano was invited to Jimmy Carter's presidential inauguration by Rosalynn Carter.
+She was the only family member of an international head of state to attend the event.

 Personal life and death

 In the 1970s, actress Sasha Montenegro maintained a relationship with José López Portillo, who was still married to Carmen Romano, with whom he had three children.
-López Portillo obtained a divorce from Carmen Romano and then married Montenegro in 1995.
+López Portillo obtained a divorce from Carmen Romano, and then married Montenegro in 1995.